In Like Flint: Plot

-Cramden has also traveled to the Fabulous Face Spa to investigate further but he is captured and imprisoned with the real President.
-The Fabulous Face staff, in anticipation of Flint coming to the spa, have imprisoned his girl friends in cryogenic freezing chambers.
-Flint boards an Aeroflot flight for Cuba disguised as a bearded Cuban Revolutionary.
-An amusing scene ensues on the Russian airliner which pokes tongue-in-cheek fun at the idea of how an airline would be run in the Caribbean "socialist paradise".
-Distracting the other passengers, he ties up the pilots, parachutes out over the Virgin Islands, and swims to the Fabulous Face complex (with minor help from a wild dolphin).
-There, he is intercepted by Lisa Norton, who brings him before the Fabulous Face leadership, a group of female business executives who explain their plan to brainwash women (through the use of subliminal messages transmitted by salon hairdryers, as revealed in the film's opening scenes) into overthrowing the male-dominated political order.
-As Flint attempts to talk the women out of their plan, he is interrupted by General Carter, who is dissatisfied with his subordinate role in the women's plot and plans to take power himself with the aid of the fake president.
-After a fight, Flint is captured by Carter's men and placed, along with Cramden, the captive U. S. President, and the Fabulous Face leadership with their lead staff, into cryogenic suspension.
-Derek Flint escapes his freezing chamber, where he has been imprisoned with the lovely Miss Norton, with the sonic wave amplifier device he demonstrated to Cramden in his New York apartment.
-Subsequently, Flint decides to join sides with the women in stopping Carter's plan to atomically arm the space station.
-Flint, Cramden, the real President Trent, and the women of Fabulous Face travel to the nearby base where the launch is scheduled to take place.
-Once they arrive, the women execute "Operation Smooch", using their beauty and sexual allure to distract, seduce, and subdue the male guards.
-After the women thereby succeed in taking over the control room, Carter (who is on board the rocket) threatens to activate the atomic warheads under his control unless he is allowed to proceed with the launch.
-Flint manages to board the capsule just before it takes off; once in orbit he and Carter fight in zero gravity, causing the spacecraft to tumble.
-After overpowering Carter, Flint escapes the capsule, which is then destroyed with a nuclear missile launched from the surface.
-Using his wave amplifier, Flint floats to the nearby space platform, where he enjoys the hospitality of the resident female cosmonauts while awaiting return to Earth.
+Cramden also travels to the spa to investigate further but is captured and imprisoned with the real President.
+Fabulous Face, in anticipation of Flint coming to the spa, have imprisoned his girl friends in cryogenic chambers.
+Flint boards a flight for Cuba disguised as a revolutionary.
+Distracting the other passengers, he ties up the pilots, parachutes out over the Virgin Islands, and swims to the Fabulous Face complex.
+There, he is intercepted by Norton, who brings him before the Fabulous Face leadership, a group of female business executives.
+Flint attempts to talk the women out of their plan but is interrupted by General Carter, who is dissatisfied with his subordinate role and plans to take power himself with the aid of the fake president.
+After a fight, Flint is captured by Carter's men and placed, along with Cramden, the captive President, and the Fabulous Face leadership, into cryogenic suspension.
+Flint escapes his chamber.
+He decides to join sides with the women in stopping Carter's plan to atomically arm the space station.
+Flint, Cramden, President Trent, and the women travel to the base where the launch is scheduled to take place.
+There, the women seduce and subdue the male guards.
+After they take over the control room, Carter (who is on board the rocket) threatens to activate his atomic warheads unless he is allowed to proceed with the launch.
+Flint boards the capsule before it takes off; once in orbit, he and Carter fight, causing the spacecraft to tumble.
+After overpowering Carter, Flint escapes the capsule, which is then destroyed with Carter trapped inside by a missile launched from the surface.
+Flint then manages to float to a nearby space platform, where he enjoys the hospitality of the resident female cosmonauts while awaiting return to Earth.